 CVE-2026-40918: Incorrect Calculation of Buffer Size in Red Hat Red Hat Enterprise Linux 6

-CVE-2026-40918 is a vulnerability in GIMP on Red Hat Enterprise Linux 6 where processing a specially crafted PVR image file with large dimensions can cause a denial of service due to a stack-based buffer overflow and out-of-bounds read in the PVR image loader.
-This leads to application crashes when handling untrusted PVR image files.
+A flaw was found in GIMP.
+Processing a specially crafted PVR image file with large dimensions can lead to a denial of service (DoS).
+This occurs due to a stack-based buffer overflow and an out-of-bounds read in the PVR image loader, causing the application to crash.
+Systems that process untrusted PVR image files are affected.

 AI Analysis